Capitol Hill on a sunny day

 Community development financial institutions (CDFls) fill critical financing gaps in rural, urban, and Native communities often overlooked by traditional lenders.
 With over 1,400 institutions across the country, CDFls play a vital role in fostering economic opportunity by addressing real-world challenges like rising housing costs, inflation, and limited access to capital for small businesses.

-By focusing on local needs, CDFls help create jobs, support small business growth, and finance essential services like healthcare and childcare.
-Through partnerships with the public sector, CDFls effectively mobilize private capital—leveraging $8 in private investment for every $1 in public funding—to spur long-term economic growth in financially underserved communities.
-This market-driven approach ensures that federal investments lead to substantial private-sector engagement and stronger local economies.
+By focusing on local needs, CDFIs help create jobs, support small business growth, and finance essential services like healthcare and childcare.
+Through partnerships with the public sector, CDFIs effectively mobilize private capital—leveraging $8 in private investment for every $1 in public funding—to spur long-term economic growth on Main Street.
+This market-driven approach ensures that federal investments lead to substantial private-sector returns and stronger local economies.

 OFN Policy Priorities

-Grants are a vital source of capital for CDFIs, which leverage federal dollars to attract private and philanthropic investment.
+The CDFI Fund’s investments are a vital source of capital for CDFIs, which leverage federal dollars to attract private and philanthropic investment.
 Specifically, the U.S. Treasury’s CDFI Fund provides critical organizational support, enabling CDFIs to make localized funding decisions based on community-specific needs.
-Unlike many federal programs, which direct project-level grants from Washington DC, CDFI Fund programs invest directly at the institutional level, empowering local decision-making.
+Unlike many federal programs that direct project-level grants from Washington, DC, CDFI Fund programs invest directly at the institutional level – reducing bureaucracy and

-Maximizing appropriations for the CDFI Fund is essential to expanding opportunity in areas where traditional banks fall short.
-With 29% of CDFI lending directed to high-poverty areas, increased funding will spur greater private investment and help bridge critical financing gaps.
-Congress should allocate at least $354 million to the CDFI Fund for Fiscal Year 2025 and 2026 to continue driving private-sector-led economic growth in underserved communities.
+Maintaining appropriations for the CDFI Fund is essential to expanding opportunity in areas where traditional lenders often do not reach.
+With 29% of CDFI lending directed to high-poverty areas, steady funding will ensure CDFIs can continue to attract private investment to bridge critical financing gaps.
+Congress should allocate at least $324 million to the CDFI Fund for Fiscal Year 2027 including increased funding for the Native American CDFI Assistance (NACA) program to maintain this key source of seed capital driving economic growth in underserved communities.
+Maintaining adequate staffing at the CDFI Fund is also critical to continuing vital functions like CDFI certification and the administration of the New Markets Tax Credit.

-Investing in proven federal programs that leverage private sector solutions and local decision-making is essential to creating lasting prosperity.
-With a focus on fiscal responsibility and a commitment to stimulating economic growth, CDFIs expand opportunity and help communities achieve the American Dream.
+Investing in proven federal programs that combine private sector solutions and local decision-making is essential to creating lasting prosperity.
+With a focus on fiscal responsibility and stewardship, CDFIs help small business owners and first-time homebuyers utilize federal resources to achieve the American Dream.
 Expanding CDFI access to federal credit and lending programs ensures that taxpayer resources are used efficiently and effectively.

 Existing federal programs have the potential to unleash even more resources to address pressing issues like the nation’s housing affordability crisis.
 The federal government should:

 • Reform the Department of Treasury’s CDFI Bond Guarantee Program: This program offers long-term credit at below-market rates but faces high barriers to entry.
-Making the program permanent and reducing the minimum bond size from $100 million to $25 million will allow more community lenders, particularly in rural markets, to participate.
+Pass the bipartisan CDFI Bond Guarantee Program Improvement Act (S.1880) to make the program permanent and reduce the minimum bond size from $100 million to $25 million.
+This will allow more community lenders, particularly in rural markets, to participate.

-• Expand CDFI involvement in USDA Rural Development programs: Programs such as the Section 502 Direct Loan Program and Rural Energy Assistance Program can benefit from CDFIs’ on-the-ground expertise, increasing homeownership and energy resilience in rural areas.
+• Expand CDFI involvement in USDA Rural Development programs: Programs such as the Section 502 Direct Loan Program, Rural Energy Assistance Program, and Community Facilities Program can benefit from CDFIs’ on-the-ground expertise, increasing homeownership and enhancing critical community infrastructure in rural areas.

 • Promote affordable housing through market-driven initiatives: Partnering with HUD and FHFA to leverage private investment will expand affordable housing options and address the nation’s housing crisis.
 In particular, the federal government must ensure Fannie Mae and Freddie Mac continue to make contributions to the Capital Magnet Fund and Housing Trust Fund.
-Additionally, increasing the role of CDFIs in federal programs like Opportunity Zones and aligning the program with other housing initiatives will allow CDFIs to combine these investments to amplify their impact.
+Additionally, increasing the role of CDFIs in federal programs like Opportunity Zones and aligning the program with other housing initiatives such as the LowIncome Housing Tax Credit will allow CDFIs to combine these investments to amplify their impact.

-• Support key tax incentives, including the Community Development Investment Tax Credit Act, the Neighborhood Homes Investment Act, and the Affordable Housing Credit Improvement Act, to encourage private sector-led revitalization of local economies, expand affordable housing, and create jobs.
+• Support key bipartisan tax incentives, including the Community Development Investment Tax Credit Act (H.R.6650/S.2963) and the Neighborhood Homes Investment Act (H.R.2854/S.1686), to encourage private sector-led revitalization of local economies, expand the supply of affordable housing, and create jobs.

 A strong financial system relies on fair competition, transparency, and responsible lending.
-CDFIs play a key role in ensuring small businesses and consumers have access to affordable financing, offering alternative financing options to harmful predatory lenders.
-Predatory lending practices distort free market competition and undermine local economies by limiting access to capital.
-Federal policies should reinforce these free-market principles by supporting accountability and transparency in lending.
+CDFIs play a key role in ensuring small businesses and consumers have access to affordable financing, offering alternative financing options to predatory lenders.
+Predatory lending undermines fair competition by trapping borrowers in high-cost debt and crowding out responsible lenders.
+Federal policy should protect market integrity by promoting transparency and accountability in lending.
+Key priorities include:

-• Modernizing the Community Reinvestment Act (CRA) to drive significantly more private-sector investment in CDFIs, especially in rural areas with limited physical bank branches and CDFIs step in to fill the gap in financial services.
+• Ensuring the Community Reinvestment Act (CRA) continues to drive private-sector investment in CDFIs, especially in rural areas with limited physical bank branches and a high concentration of predatory lenders where CDFIs step in to fill the gap in financial services.

 • Promoting lending policies that protect entrepreneurs from irresponsible financial products, helping to preserve a vibrant small business sector and strengthen local economies.